Gutierezz/21-push_swap/README.md

 rrb : rotate b stack backard
 rrr : rotate both stacks backward

-forward rotation moves stack top value to the bottom of the stack
+forward rotation moves stack top element to the bottom of the stack
 backward rotation moves stack bottom element on top of the stack

 Both checker and push_swap programs read stack elements from program's arguments.